 Working Paper 61: Saplings of hope: Addressing corruption that has an impact on the environment in line with UNCAC Resolution 8/12 and beyond

-Saplings of hope presents an updated overview of emerging and promising prevention and enforcement actions, initiatives and measures implemented by UNCAC States Parties to combat corruption as it pertains to crimes that have an impact on the environment.
+The Working Paper Saplings of hope presents an updated overview of emerging and promising prevention and enforcement actions, initiatives and measures implemented by States Parties to the UN Convention against Corruption (UNCAC) to combat corruption related to crimes that have an impact on the environment.
 It focuses specifically on initiatives from 2024 and 2025.

-The Working Paper also underscores the valuable contributions made by non-state actors, in particular civil society, academia and the media, in this collective endeavour.
+The Working Paper also underscores the essential role of non-state actors, in particular civil society, academia and the media, in this collective endeavour – despite facing increasingly repressive environments.
+Their efforts include investigative reporting, evidence-based research and learning, creating networks and building bridges, and initiating litigation.

 About this Working Paper